monsoonmaelstrom/book2/book2.md

 ### 41 - Sucker

-“I’m sorry about the flat,” I tell Liam as we stand together on the balcony in the twilight of the evening.
-“For burning it down.”
+“I’m sorry about the flat,” I apologize to Liam, as we stand together on the balcony in the twilight of the evening.
+“For burning it down,” I supply.
 I figure someone must have told him about it at some point over the last few days.

 Liam shrugs.
 “It was nice while it lasted.”

 “Do you know what he was looking for?
-There was definitely something in there he was expecting to find, and whatever it was, he didn’t get it.”
+There was definitely something there he was expecting to find, and whatever it was, he didn’t get it.”

 “No. I have no clue.
-There was nothing in the flat worth the trouble as far as I know.
-The three of us were tied up in a cellar and drugged pretty much the entire time, so if he ever said what he was looking for, I don’t think any of us heard it.”
+There was nothing in the flat worth the trouble, as far as I know.
+We were drugged and tied up in a cellar the entire time, so if he ever said what he was looking for, none of us heard it.”

 “How *did* he manage to capture all three of you?”
-I ask.
+I interrogate.

 One person I can see—magic or no magic, if someone gets the drop on you, good luck.
-You can only be prepared for what you know or can reasonably expect is coming, and magic doesn’t stop you from being surprised or stop someone from bashing you over the head if you have no idea they’re there.
+You can only be prepared for what you know, or can reasonably expect, is coming.
+Magic doesn’t stop you from being surprised or stop someone from bashing you over the head if you have no idea they’re there.
 But three people?
-I’m not sure how that happens without some bloodshed at the very least.
+I’m not sure how that happens without some bloodshed, at the very least.

 “You know the festival smoke bombs?
 The ones that make the colored smoke at the performances around the holidays?

-“Yes, I’ve always quite liked them.”
+“Yes,” I answer.
+“I’ve always quite liked them.”

 “I think he managed to drug the smoke somehow.
 We went into Reese’s shop, and I heard a hissing sound, saw smoke, and then woke up in a cellar.”

-“Hmm.”
+“Hmm,” I think.

 Malusium is heavy.
 It’s more like sugar crystals, not powdery like flour, or anything else you might be able to throw into the air and have hang there suspended by the air currents for a bit.
-Usually if you want to drug someone with it, you mix into something they’re going to ingest.
+Usually, if you want to drug someone with it, you mix it into something they’re going to ingest.
 Since it’s tasteless, that’s typically the simplest, most direct way to get it into their bloodstream.
-But I suppose if you wanted to, you could dissolve it into water, soak something in the solution, let the water evaporate leaving the malusium behind.
-Then if you burned it, in theory that might allow it to get into your system via inhalation.
+But I suppose if you wanted to, you could dissolve it into water, soak something in the solution, and let the water evaporate leaving the malusium behind.
+Then if you burned it, that might, in theory, allow it to get into your system via inhalation.
 But it’s equally possible the flames would render it inert.
 I don’t know.
 I’ve never tried it, or had it tried on me.
 I think it could work though.
 If so, it’s pretty clever.
 Then mix that with ether or something similar, and you get something that’s capable of rendering a person both unconscious and devoid of any magic they might posses.

 “What?”
+Liam queries, wanting to know what I’m thinking.

 “I mean, it’s clever.
-Cleverer than I would have given him credit for based on our interactions so far,” I say as I look out over the street.
+Cleverer than I would have given him credit for, based on our interactions so far,” I explain as I look out over the street.

 “You sound like you’re disappointed you didn’t come up with the idea,” Liam tells me.